-Update April 2020: I recently found this handy kit.
+I first discovered this kit in 2020, and still find it handy.
 It contains most everything you need to provide a sanitary area while traveling.
 It includes a washable seat cover, a mask, sanitizer, a tray table cover, and more.
 Everything comes in a compact, lightweight carry-on bag!

 Washing my Hands – Virus and Illness Prevention While Flying

-Once the people around me are seated, I listen to see if anyone near me is coughing or sneezing.
-While air in a plane is somewhat recycled, I feel like a person within 4 to 6 feet of me can spray droplets that may get me ill.
-Hopefully people choose to do the right thing and stay home if they are contagious, or at minimum wear a mask, but many do not.
+Speaking of masks, a person within 4 to 6 feet can spray droplets that may get you ill.
+Hopefully people choose to do the right thing and stay home if they are contagious, or at minimum wear their masks properly, but many do not.

 Being Courteous To Others

 Obviously if you are ill, it is best not to fly (or really leave your home), so that you do not spread your sickness to others.
 In the real world, this is sometimes unavoidable.
 If you must fly, wear a mask.
-If you are not wearing a mask, always use a tissue, or the crook of your elbow, to cover your nose and mouth whenever you sneeze or cough.
+Always use a tissue, or the crook of your elbow, to cover your nose and mouth whenever you sneeze or cough.
 Avoid using your hands as much as possible.
 If you must, wash them immediately.

 If you are ill, or to prevent illness, wash your hands often and thoroughly.
 This means for a minimum of 20 seconds in warm water and with soap.
 Using hand sanitizer after is an extra precaution.

 Do not put used snot rags in the seat pocket in front of you.
 If handing them to a flight attendant for disposal, wrap them securely in something clean first, or warn them so they can be sure to have gloves.
 And speaking of the seat pocket, think about how many people have handled that magazine.
-Since we do not know how long the #CoronaVirus lives on surfaces, it may be best to just skip that reading for now.
+Since we do not know if the #CoronaVirus is lurking on surfaces, it may be best to just skip that reading for now.